JeKaQM/PDF-Notes-Generator/README.md

 ## BUGS & ISSUES

-1. The application will only run if launched directly from the IDLE otherwise there is a Permission Issue.
 2. Some larger files may cause instability and lag, the application seems to continue to work okay however may seem unresponsive.